Guidance on the expansion of early years provision via Flying Start, from September 2022.

 Children will benefit from spending time in a safe, nurturing environment with their peers.

-12. How do people apply for or access it?
+- How do people apply for it / access it?

-Families who live within the new Flying Start expansion areas have been notified by their local Flying Start teams.
+Families who live within the new Flying Start expansion areas will be notified by their local Flying Start teams.

-13. How does this work with or compliment the childcare offer already in place?
+- How does this work with / compliment the childcare offer already in place?

-The childcare available through Flying Start is for two to three year olds.
-It includes 12.5 hours a week, for 39 weeks of the year, of funded high quality childcare.
+The childcare available through Flying Start is for two year olds.
+It includes 12.5 hours a week, for 39 weeks of the year, of funded high-quality childcare.
 It will be available in specified settings in the first phase of the expansion.

-The Childcare Offer for Wales provides 30 hours a week of combined funded early education (also known as nursery education) and childcare for eligible working parents of three and four year olds for up to 48 weeks a year.
+The Childcare Offer for Wales provides 30 hours a week of funded early education and childcare for eligible working parents of three and four year olds for up to 48 weeks a year.
 The Childcare Offer is also available to some parents in education and training.
 During term time (39 weeks of the year) the Offer builds on the existing universal commitment to early education which provides all three and four year olds with a minimum of 10 hours per week of provision.
 For the remaining nine weeks the Offer funds 30 hours of childcare per week.

 Flying Start and the Childcare Offer together form important aspects of our long-term vision for Early Childhood Education and Care across Wales.

-14. Will my child automatically move to Early Education or the Childcare Offer when they turn three?
+- Will my child automatically move to Early Education/the Childcare Offer when they turn three?

 A child who is accessing Flying Start childcare will be able to transition (by way of an application) into the early education element of the Offer when they reach the relevant age.
 This is usually the term after their third birthday.
 However, the exact timing differs between different local authorities.

 Children of eligible working parents, and of some parents in education and training, will also be able to access the childcare element of the Childcare Offer from this point.
-More information can be found on the Childcare offer for wales campaign page.
+More information can be found at: childcare-offer-for-wales-campaign

-15. Will funded childcare services be available to all parents or carers of two year olds in Wales?
+- Will Flying Start childcare be available to all parents / carers of two year olds in Wales?

-16. How will this offer (Phase 1) be rolled out, and when will it be available to everyone?
+- How will Flying Start childcare (in Phase 2) be rolled out, and when will it be available to everyone?

-We published guidance for local authorities to support the expansion of early years provision in March 2022 and guidance for phase 2 has recently been shared with local authority partners.
+We published detailed guidance for local authorities to support the expansion of early years provision.

-18. If I already use a specific provider for childcare, will I have to change to be able to access this Phase 1 provision?
+- If I already use a specific provider for childcare, will I have to change to be able to access this additional childcare provision?

 If your provider is already delivering Flying Start childcare places you may be able to access childcare through them – the provider has to be registered with Care Inspectorate Wales (CIW) and meet the Flying Start standards (or be working towards the required qualification level).